awsdocs/amazon-opensearch-service-developer-guide/doc_source/fgac.md

 ![\[Cognito sign-in page\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/images/cognito-auth.png)
 + If you choose to use the internal user database, you can sign in to Kibana with your master user name and password\.
 You must access Kibana over HTTPS\.
 For more information about this configuration, see [Tutorial: Internal User Database and HTTP Basic Authentication](#fgac-walkthrough-basic)\.
 ![\[Basic authentication sign-in page\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/images/basic-auth-kibana.png)
++ If you choose to use SAML authentication, you can sign in using credentials from an external identity provider\.
+For more information, see [SAML Authentication for Kibana](saml.md)\.

 ## Managing Permissions<a name="fgac-access-control"></a>